dclw29/DSFU-Net/README.md

 The workflow discussed in the Methods of our paper involving this generation is all automated.
 The only changes you should have to make are:

-- Update the folder locations, i.e. where do you want the training data saved
+- Update the folder locations, i.e. where do you want the training data saved?
+We have designated areas you will need to update in the Compile_Dataset/GenerateTrainingData scripts with a "/path/to/" root string.
 - Choose whether to use the Tetragonal/Hexagonal or base GenerateTrainingData scripts, which will need corresponding edits of the Compile_Dataset script (see comments within for more details).

 You will also need to unzip the Artefacts folder and put the correct location where specified in the Compile_Dataset script.